 Chewing Gum During Pregnancy – Is It Safe?

-Can You Chew Gum During Pregnancy?
+Can You Chew Gum While Pregnant?

-What Is Chewing Gum Made of?
+What Is Chewing Gum Made Of?

 Chewing gum is manufactured artificially, which makes it evident that it will contain various chemicals and synthetic ingredients.
-The variety of flavours are created artificially, the colours are artificial as well, and the major constituents of the taste come from chemical sweetening agents or even corn syrup.
+The variety of flavours is created artificially, the colours are artificial as well, and the major constituents of the taste come from chemical sweetening agents or even corn syrup.
 These might seem completely unfit for a baby, but an occasional gum doesn’t seem to cause much harm.

-What Artificial Sweeteners Are Added to the Chewing Gum and Are They Harmful?
+What Artificial Sweeteners Are Added to the Chewing Gum, and Are They Harmful?

 Benefits of Chewing Gum While Pregnant